 Professor Scorza’s interests and experience lie in the area of graphic design and photography.
 He teaches Introduction to Studio, photography and the graphic design courses for the department.
-A former Northwestern College student, he earned a bachelor’s degree in graphic design from Iowa State.
+A former Northwestern College student, he earned a bachelor’s degree in graphic design from Iowa State and a Master of Fine Arts from Lesley University College of Art and Design.
 Prior to joining Northwestern's faculty, he established a career as a graphic designer and creative director for over 20 years, both in the corporate setting and as a freelancer.
 He frequently uses his art to serve nonprofit and community-based organizations.

 - Introduction to Studio

 Introduction to Studio A course placing emphasis on the introduction to studio art media and learning the basics of two- and three- dimensional design.
 Art terms and concepts will be explained and essential vocabulary will be utilized.
 Basic problems of aesthetics and the nature of art will be explored throughout the course.
 Emphasis is upon learning creative problem solving using visual media.
 Art history is introduced in the course in the presentation of projects.
 Studio projects, discussions and criticism of art works are features of the course.(4 credits)

 Photography I Taught as a medium of creative expression or as an art form and as a journalistic tool.
 Film processing and printing are taught as well as camera techniques, darkroom procedures and presentation of work for exhibitions.
 (2 credits)

 Graphic Design I

 Photography II The fundamentals of photography as an art medium and a journalistic tool are used to develop an individual style or method of composing and printing photographs.
 This individual aesthetic approach will be seen in all the work presented at the end of the course.
 Prerequisite: ART164.
 (2 credits)